meemoo/meemoo-elements/README.md

 WIP experiment to do some meemoo.org things with modern vanilla web components.

 Thanks [@WestbrookJ for the hints](https://twitter.com/WestbrookJ/status/1456958739538448389) on [Custom Elements Manifest](https://dev.to/open-wc/introducing-custom-elements-manifest-gkk).
-I'm not using it exactly, but I'm borrowing some of the concepts.
+I'm not using it exactly, but I'm borrowing some of the ideas.

 ## Concept